Mark Wilson (lobbyist): Hope Florida scandal

 In the 2024 Florida Amendment 4 election, Wilson served as treasurer and co-chair of the "Vote No on 4" campaign to stop abortion rights.
 In 2025, investigators found Secure Florida's Future, a nonprofit chaired by Wilson, received a $5 million grant from Hope Florida, which in turn forwarded the money to the political action committee (PAC) "Keep Florida Clean", whose chairperson was Governor Ron DeSantis's chieff of staff James Uthmeier.
 The funds Secure Florida's Future received were diverted from state funds awarded in a lawsuit settlement.

 Wilson was set to testify before the Florida House of Representatives investigation, but backed out minutes before he was set to speak.
 He later released a statement about the investigation, saying: "[the investigation] would infringe bedrock associational rights, undermining the organization and chilling its constitutionally protected conduct."
 His decision to not testify was criticized by Representative Debra Tendrich.
-The controversey is currently under criminal investigation by State Attorney Jack Campbell.
+The controversy is currently under criminal investigation by State Attorney Jack Campbell.